shmorri/docs-casa-prod/3.1.4/source/developer/writing-first.md

 !!!
 Note:
     All "extra" menu items are added after Casa defaults.
 For example, if you are targetting user menus, the 2FA menu and password reset will be shown first, those dynamically added come afterwards.

-In this particular case, `NavigationMenu` returns the String `"menu.zul"` which you can find in `src/main/resources/assets`.
-Once your plugin is loaded and started in Casa, this file (and any other in the `assets`) will be accessible under the URL `https://hostname/casa/pl/hello-world-plugin/`.
+In this particular case, `NavigationMenu` returns the String `"menu.zul"` which you can find in HelloWorld dir `src/main/resources/assets`.
+Once your plugin is loaded and started in Casa, this file (and any other in `assets`) will be accessible under the URL `https://hostname/casa/pl/hello-world-plugin/`.
 Later, we will explain more in detail how the [filesystem to URL mapping](#assets-folder-to-url-mapping) works.

 ### Resource bundle

 As described in [Anatomy of a plugin](./intro-plugin.md#anatomy-of-a-plugin), plugins may declare one resource bundle with internationalization labels.
-This is a neat approach to decouples UI pages from actual text content.
-In folder `src/main/resources/labels` we find the resource bundle which consists of a single file, `zk-label.properties`.
+This is a neat approach to decouple UI pages from actual text content.
+In folder `src/main/resources/labels` of plugin we find the resource bundle which consists of a single file, `zk-label.properties`.
 This contains just a couple of entries that are referenced by UI pages.

 ### UI pages